 After having a child, parents need some time to recover, as well as readjust their lives to accommodate the newest addition to the family.
 As such, working mothers are entitled to a total of 16 weeks of maternity leave, while fathers would get 2 weeks of paternity leave.

 Should the father want more time at home, they can take up to 4 weeks of his wife’s 16-week maternity leave if she agrees.
 Additionally, each parent is also given 6 days of paid childcare leave if their child is below 7 years old.
 It’s not just limited to times your child is sick – you can also use it for events like their first day of school, or on any day you can’t find someone to take care of them.

 A working mother should never get fired on the basis of being pregnant.
-It’s an offense for a company to do this – and even if it happens, the employer is still legally required to pay her maternity benefits.
+It’s an offence for a company to do this – and even if it happens, the employer is still legally required to pay her maternity benefits.

 5. Retrenchment benefits

 In times of economic downturn, a company may be forced to downsize to cut costs.
 If you get caught in the cross-fire, know that you’re still entitled to several benefits – especially if you’ve been there for at least 2 years.

 Typically, the benefits are agreed upon via the employment contract or in agreement, and it usually comes in the form of 1 month’s salary for each year of service.
 Those that have been there for less than 2 years aren’t entitled to this benefit, but can be given an ex-gratia payment if the company has the financial capability to do so.